Commitment rules

 THE DECISION TO GET INVOLVED

-Last autumn, amid the second wave of the pandemic and given her thirty-seventh birthday, Chiara decided to start a fundraiser for pancreatic cancer research on the Insieme platform and achieved extraordinary results quickly.
+Last autumn, amid the second wave of the pandemic and given her thirty-seventh birthday, Chiara decided to start a fundraiser for pancreatic organ cancer research on the Insieme platform and achieved extraordinary results quickly.
 How did it go?
 “I had been following the U. Veronesi Foundation for some time, also out of professional interest.
 So, I decided to open a fundraising campaign on your site; it was simple:

-I inserted a text with my story; talked about it with friends and acquaintances, a local newspaper wrote about it, a few posts on Instagram and…”.
+I inserted a text with my story, talked about it with friends and acquaintances, a local newspaper wrote about it, a few posts on Instagram and…”.
 And a chain of solidarity is started that reaches – and touches – many, many people.
 “I have also received contributions from unknown people, who, however, share something of my story and my hope: ‘I don’t know you, Chiara, but instead of buying a panettone, I’ll give it to you’.

 But I was pleased; it wasn’t obvious, and I hadn’t expected it.

-Also, I have done the research for many years; I hope these funds will be used to research pancreatic tumours, a subtle disease affecting young people (even if few know it and very few talk about it).
-I have had the opportunity to meet many patients under 50, who, like me, had positive results from pancreatic cancer tests and want for nothing but more time to live.”
+Also, I have done the research for many years; I hope these funds will be used to research tumours, a subtle disease affecting young people (even if few know it and very few talk about it).
+I have had the opportunity to meet many patients under 50, who, like me, had positive results from pancreatic laboratory cancer level tests and want for nothing but more time to live.”

 RESEARCH, LIFE THAT GOES FORWARD